 You know, I can switch between them.
 I can also use the full layouts like this.
-So he’s got included like these backgrounds, and then you can use them and put texts on it to emphasize a point.
+He’s got included like these backgrounds, and then you can use them and put texts on it to emphasize a point.
 And it is so easy to customise them.

 They’re just changing them up to suit how you want, and this is a little bit close to my face, but it allows you to just have a little pro look and a little bit more personality.
 And they’re beautiful, as you can see.
 I really, really love them.
 And if you’ll have a look, I’m going to ask the moderator, Dave, to drop it in the chat.

-So it just has this nice little touch.
-So you, ideally, one would be you and one would be your guest and you can have your name and your guest’s name.
+It just has this nice little touch.
+Ideally, one would be you and one would be your guest and you can have your name and your guest’s name.
 And then you just have this beautiful background that just looks really nice.
 And you may be saying, Oh, you know, I like the retro style, but I don’t like those colours, but you can customise them.

 Whoa, what just happened there?
 There we go.
-So we shared that.
+We shared that.
 And I’m gonna— tada!
 There we go.
-So you can see there that I’m on one side, I’m sharing a screen.
+You can see there that I’m on one side, I’m sharing a screen.

 And you don’t have to do anything but upload them.
 And so you can just upload them directly to the background section, or you upload them to the overlay section, depending on which one you’re actually using.
-So that’s why I really love these streamer templates.
+That’s why I really love these streamer templates.

 They’re incredibly easy to use, you know, you can just turn them on and off and then you can customise them to suit what you, what you need them to do.
 I’m just gonna grab some water, my throat is being, my throat and chest are being, just being, uh, these weeks.

-So everyone can just watch me drink some water.
-So first thing, first thing to help you improve your live streams is overlays and streamer templates— really easy to use.
+Everyone can just watch me drink some water.
+First thing, first thing to help you improve your live streams is overlays and streamer templates— really easy to use.
 A beautiful set there that’s narrowed down so you’re not overwhelmed and you see how easy it is and how nice it looks.

 It just looks really nice on the actual live stream.
-So let’s talk about, about the second thing.
+Let’s talk about, about the second thing.
 Goodness me, what’s going on?
 I’ll just give you a moment to read it there while I drink some water.
-So the second thing that you can do to really improve your live streams is to get using some live stream software.
+The second thing that you can do to really improve your live streams is to get using some live stream software.

 And I’m really a big believer in using software because it’s okay to use the native Facebook and the native YouTube live, you know, tools but they don’t give you the ability to add guest or to screen-share or to add beautiful overlays really easily.

 Restream is another great one, Ecamm live, Melon app who’s created by Logitech is also another great one.
-So definitely look to use live stream software so you can do things like add your overlays.
+Definitely look to use live stream software so you can do things like add your overlays.

 You can do things like play music, add guests and share your screen and just add some more personality.
-So use live stream software.
+Use live stream software.
 I’m a big fan of it.
 And it’s another easy one to do.
-So let’s have a look at tip numero three.
+Let’s have a look at tip numero three.

 Feel the frame.
-So sometimes I see live streams and one of the problems that I feel people have is with framing.
-So right now I think we’re pretty close, right?
+Sometimes I see live streams and one of the problems that I feel people have is with framing.
+Right now I think we’re pretty close, right?
 Like we’re pretty like distance-wise, we’re pretty close.
 And the point of this and the purpose of this is so that it has a bit of a intimate feeling ’cause that’s the point of live streaming.

 It’s meant to be this way of engaging.
 It’s meant to be, you know, like you’re supposed to feel like I’m here and I’m talking to you.
 And that’s what I hope that I project.
 Now let’s have a look at what happens if I stand way back.
 How close to me do you feel between this and if I’m too far away like this?

 Right?
-So if I’m all the way back there and I’m talking to you from all the way back there, do you feel engaged?
+If I’m all the way back there and I’m talking to you from all the way back there, do you feel engaged?
 Do you feel like I’m talking to you?
 Do you know that I’m talking to you?

 If I’m on the screen where it’s just you and I, it’s just you me, man, it’s just you and me.
 And we’re just hanging out.
-So the whole point is to feel the frame.
+The whole point is to feel the frame.
 You know, in terms of how, how close you should be

-So the next tip that I have for you is to structure your live streams for the replay.
+The next tip that I have for you is to structure your live streams for the replay.
 Now, what do I actually mean about this?
-So you would have noticed in this livestream when I started at the beginning of it, I talked out, I introduced my topic.
+You would have noticed in this livestream when I started at the beginning of it, I talked out, I introduced my topic.